donanhnguyen/lightsaberbay/README.md

 <h1>Description</h1>

-Imagine an e-commerce application for lightsabers.
-You can create an account and be provided with 1000 credits to use to purchase several different styles of sabers on a marketplace.
-Once you do, you will be able to list them on the marketplace as well at your desired price.
-Upon successful purchase, you will be notified via message when someone purchases your item and also be supplied with the amount of credits you asked for.
+LightsaberBay is a full-stack shopping application where users can create an account and be provided with 1000 credits to purchase several different styles of sabers on a marketplace.
+Once they do, they will be able to list them on the marketplace as well at their desired price.
+Upon successful purchase, they will be notified via message when someone purchases their item and also be supplied with the amount of credits they asked for.

 <h1>Motivation</h1>

 I wanted to make this app because unlike my other projects, I have not made an app that had user-to-user interaction.
-In this case, this app has that in the form of messages sent to users when someone purchases their item.
+In this case, this app consists of user-to-user interaction in the form of messages sent to users when someone purchases their item.
 Also, I was always fascinated by shopping applications and curious to know the engines behind it.

 <h1>Languages and tools used:</h1>